groupultra/sdk-public/docs/source/moobius_network_asserts.rst

 -----------------------------------
 types_assert(ty, \*kwargs)

-Asserts that every one of kwargs is type ty, giving an error message if there is a mismatch. types_assert(str, foo=foo, bar=bar)
+Asserts that every one of kwargs is type ty, giving an error message if there is a mismatch.
+Returns True.

 .. _moobius.network.asserts.structure_assert:
 structure_assert
 -----------------------------------
 structure_assert(gold, green, base_message, path)

-Asserts whether "green" follows the data-structure in "gold".
+Asserts whether a data-structure follows a given pattern.

 Parameters:
   gold: The datastructure to match.
 This is a nested datastructure with the following elements.